Reds vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brandon Williamson takes the mound for the Cincinnati Reds on Monday at Great American Ball Park against Nolan Arenado and the St. Louis Cardinals.
-First pitch is at 6:40 PM ET.
+The St. Louis Cardinals will look to Nolan Gorman for continued offensive production when they hit the field against Jake Fraley and the Cincinnati Reds on Tuesday.

-Oddsmakers list the Cardinals as -190 moneyline favorites, while giving the underdog Reds +155 moneyline odds.
-The total is 10 runs for this game.
+Bookmakers list the Cardinals as -145 favorites on the moneyline, while giving the underdog Reds +120 moneyline odds to win.
+A 10.5-run total has been set for this matchup.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.